 To import a SketchUp file directly into Unity, drag it into the Assets folder using the Finder (macOS) or the File Manager (Windows).
-Then click the Asset file inside the Unity Editor.
+Then select the Asset file from the Project view inside the Unity Editor.

 |Generate Back Face||Generate back-facing polygons in Unity.
 By default, Unity only imports the front-facing polygons to reduce polygon counts unless there is Material assigned to the back-facing polygons in SketchUp.|

 |Merge Coplanar Faces||Merge coplanar faces when generating meshes in Unity.|